 Thanks to a generous donation by Lawrence and Jean Irwin, the William & Mary Government Department is able to award a number of scholarships to help support continuing undergraduate-level students undertaking summer internships related politics, government, or public affairs.
 The exact number of awards and the amount of each will vary from year to year.

-To be eligible, applicants must be continuing undergraduate-level students majoring in Government or Public Policy and undertaking non- or low-paying summer internships related to politics, government, or public affairs in general.
-To apply for the grant, the student will need to have an offer and proof of an unpaid or low-paid internship.
+Applicants must be continuing undergraduate-level students majoring in Government or Public Policy and undertaking non- or low-paying summer internships related to politics, government, or public affairs in general (positions with law firms, consultants or other for-profit enterprises do not qualify),

 The applicant must submit the following 5 documents.
 Keep in mind that the application process is competitive and all application materials should be well-written.